KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 * Identify your own relative advantages
 * Evaluate the conditions that would help or hinder the disrupter from co-opting your current advantages in the future.

+### National Church Re-Imagined
+* Put equal emphasis on physical, digital, and partnership
+* Maintain a full-stack architecture anytime possible
+* Publicize to existing membership to help achieve a network effect
+* Optimize for psychology and sharing
+* Practice minimalism as mush as possible, but design to reach people who are using different devices (example. more mobile use in the developing world)
+* Integrate new methods of ministry.
+This also creates new publicity angles